rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

 10. Return to your folder and upload in to your folder the **test.pdf** file in your Exercise_Files.

-11. After the asset has been processed open the details view and note that your **custom metadata form** is being used, This may not be desirable as a PDF is a different MIME type to an image, and by default has a different, PDF specifc, metadata form than an image.
-An example issue us that photoshop:City is irrelevant for a PDF.
+11. After the asset has been processed open the details view and note that your **custom metadata form** is being used, This may not be desirable as a PDF is a different MIME type to an image, and by default has a different, PDF specific, metadata form.
+An example issue is that photoshop:City is irrelevant for a PDF.

 ### Activity [#]-3:  Metadata challenge!